lehner-lab/DiMSum/README.md

 # Overview

 The DiMSum pipeline processes raw sequencing reads (in FASTQ format) or variant counts from deep mutational scanning (DMS) experiments to calculate estimates of variant fitness (and assocated error).
-These estimates are suitable for use in downstream analyses of epistasis and [protein structure determination](https://github.com/lehner-lab/DMS2structure).
+These estimates are suitable for use in downstream analyses of epistasis, [fitting interpretable models](https://github.com/lehner-lab/MoCHI) and [protein structure determination](https://github.com/lehner-lab/DMS2structure).

 The DiMSum pipeline consists of five stages grouped into two modules that can be run independently: